google/googletest/docs/advanced.md

 `$`        | matches the end of a string (not that of each line) `xy`       | matches `x` followed by `y`

-To help you determine which capability is available on your system, googletest defines macros to govern which regular expression it is using.
+To help you determine which capability is available on your system, GoogleTest defines macros to govern which regular expression it is using.
 The macros are:
 `GTEST_USES_SIMPLE_RE=1` or `GTEST_USES_POSIX_RE=1`.
 If you want your death tests to work in all cases, you can either `#if` on these macros or use the more